Vision Problems after Concussion

 If you had an eye examination and have been told that there is nothing wrong, that is because regular eye examinations are not designed to test visual processing problems.
 A Neuro-Optometric Vision Evaluation involves testing how well the eyes move, how they work together, how they focus and how you understand what you see all while performing normal activities of daily living.

 Treatment varies depending on the depth of the problem.
-Treatment may include lenses, special tints, prism, and/or Neuro-Optometric Rehabilitation to increase the range of visual comfort and tolerance in activities of daily living.
+Treatment may include lenses, special tints, prism to improve visual comfort and/or Neuro-Optometric Rehabilitation to increase the range of visual comfort and tolerance in activities of daily living.